30 Dining Room Decorating Styles

 Dining with a lake view

-The dining room of this Minnesota lake home tilts more traditional than the rest of the house, but shiplap walls and cane armchairs painted blue loosen up the formality.
+The dining room of this Minnesota lake home tilts traditional, but shiplap walls and cane armchairs painted blue loosen up the formality.
 A hanging branch pendant looks like driftwood, adding beachy flair and a focal point without obstructing the view.

 Contemporary lighting and art energize the dining room in this 1913 Craftsman home in Saint Paul.
 The homeowners removed plate rail and vertical molding from the walls to make the room feel more modern and fresh.